Mycoplasma Infections (Mycoplasma pneumoniae)

 Background

 Mycoplasma species are the smallest free-living organisms.
-These organisms are unique among prokaryotes in that they lack a cell wall, a feature largely responsible for their biologic properties such as their lack of a reaction to Gram stain and their lack of susceptibility to many commonly prescribed antimicrobial agents, including beta-lactams.
+They are unique among prokaryotes in that they lack a cell wall, a feature largely responsible for their biologic properties such as their lack of a reaction to Gram stain and their lack of susceptibility to many commonly prescribed antimicrobial agents, including beta-lactams.
 Mycoplasmal organisms usually are associated with mucosal surfaces, residing extracellularly in the respiratory and urogenital tracts.
 They rarely penetrate the submucosa, except in the case of immunosuppression or instrumentation, when they may invade the bloodstream and disseminate to different organs and tissues throughout the body.

 Pathophysiology

 After inhalation of respiratory aerosols, the organism attaches to host epithelial cells in the respiratory tract.
 The P1 adhesin and other accessory proteins mediate attachment, followed by induction of ciliostasis, local inflammation that consists primarily of perivascular and peribronchial infiltration of mononuclear leukocytes, and tissue destruction that may be mediated by liberation of hydrogen peroxide.
-M pneumoniae has been shown to produce an exotoxin that is also believed to play a major role in the damage to the respiratory epithelium that occurs during acute infection.
-[3] This toxin, named the community-acquired respiratory disease toxin (CARDS) is an ADP-ribosylating and vacuolating cytotoxin similar to pertussis toxin.
-[4]
+M pneumoniae has been shown to produce an exotoxin that also is believed to play a major role in the damage to the respiratory epithelium that occurs during acute infection.
+[7] This toxin, named the community-acquired respiratory disease toxin (CARDS) is an ADP-ribosylating and vacuolating cytotoxin similar to pertussis toxin.
+[8]

 Evidence from animal models of M pneumoniae infection have proven that recombinant CARDS toxin results in significant pulmonary inflammation, release of proinflammatory cytokines, and airway dysfunction.
-[5] Variation in CARDS toxin production among M pneumoniae strains may be correlated with the range of severity of pulmonary disease observed among patients.
-[4] The organism also has the ability to exist and possibly replicate intracellularly, which may contribute to chronicity of illness and difficult eradication.
-[1] Additionally, acute mycoplasmal respiratory tract infection may be associated with exacerbations of chronic bronchitis and asthma.
-[6] More extensive information on the pathogenesis of mycoplasmal respiratory infections is available in review articles and book chapters.
-[1, 6, 7]
+[9] Variation in CARDS toxin production among M pneumoniae strains may be correlated with the range of severity of pulmonary disease observed among patients.
+[8] The organism also has the ability to exist and possibly replicate intracellularly, which may contribute to chronicity of illness and difficult eradication.
+[5] Additionally, acute mycoplasmal respiratory tract infection may be associated with exacerbations of chronic bronchitis and asthma.
+[10] More extensive information on the pathogenesis of mycoplasmal respiratory infections is available in review articles and book chapters.
+[5, 10, 11]

 Epidemiology